deckhouse/virtualization/docs/USER_GUIDE.md

 Hot-plugging (hotplug) is only possible if the storage is available on the cluster node where the virtual machine runs.
 When you create or update a VM, or create a `vmbda`, placement rules (`nodeSelector`, `affinity`, `tolerations`) for the volume, the VM, and the VM class are taken into account: there must be at least one valid combined placement.
 If the VM is already running on a specific node, a new disk must be available on that node.

+Once a live migration of the virtual machine starts preparing its target, a disk can be neither hot-plugged nor hot-unplugged.
+A newly created VirtualMachineBlockDeviceAttachment resource stays in the `Pending` phase with the `BlockedByMigration` reason in the `Attached` condition, and a deleted one stays in the `Terminating` phase; both proceed once the migration completes.
+While the migration is still queued and no target has been created yet, attaching and detaching work as usual.

 #### Attaching via the VM specification

 The list of block devices is defined in the `.spec.blockDeviceRefs` field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource.